balancer/balancer-v2-monorepo/pkg/deployments/README.md

 [![NPM Package](https://img.shields.io/npm/v/@balancer-labs/v2-deployments.svg)](https://www.npmjs.org/package/@balancer-labs/v2-deployments)
 [![GitHub Repository](https://img.shields.io/badge/github-deployments-lightgrey?logo=github)](https://github.com/balancer-labs/balancer-v2-monorepo/tree/master/pkg/deployments)

-This package contains the addresses and ABIs of all Balancer V2 deployed contracts for Ethereum mainnet, Polygon, Arbitrum and Optimism, as well as various test networks.
+This package contains the addresses and ABIs of all Balancer V2 deployed contracts for Ethereum mainnet, Polygon, Arbitrum, Optimism, Gnosis, BSC and Avalanche, as well as various test networks.
 Each deployment consists of a deployment script (called 'task'), inputs (script configuration, such as dependencies), outputs (typically contract addresses), ABIs and bytecode files of related contracts.

 Addresses and ABIs can be consumed from the package in JavaScript environments, or manually retrieved from the [GitHub](https://github.com/balancer-labs/balancer-v2-monorepo/tree/master/pkg/deployments) repository.